wangsyTHU/wangsyTHU.github.io/_pages/about.md

 My research focuses on optimization algorithms, and their applications in the operation and control of energy systems.
 Currently, I am developing data-driven solutions to address the challenges of integrating high renewable generation in power systems amid the energy sector's transition to decarbonization.

 ## Academic Appointments
-* Sep.2025 - Peresent, Eric and Wendy Schmidt AI in Science Postdoc Fellow, Cornell University
+* Sep.
+2025 - Present, Eric and Wendy Schmidt AI in Science Postdoc Fellow, Cornell University AI for Science Institute & College of Engineering, Cornell University
-* Sep.2024 - Sep.2025, Ezra Postdoctoral Associate, College of Engineering, Cornell University
+* Sep.
+2024 - Aug.
+2025, Ezra Postdoctoral Associate, College of Engineering, Cornell University

 ## Education
-* 2019-2024, Ph.D. in Electrical Engineering, Tsinghua University
+* Aug.
+2019 - Jun.
+2024, Ph.D. in Electrical Engineering, Tsinghua University
-* 2015-2019, B.Eng. in Electrical Engineering and Automation, Tsinghua University
+* Aug.
+2015 - Jul.
+2019, B.Eng. in Electrical Engineering and Automation, Tsinghua University

 ## Research Interests
 * Domain knowledge embedded data-driven methods for reliable control in the energy system